-- 1 lemon grass stalk, chopped (or zest of 1 lemon and juice of half a lemon)
+- 1 lemon grass stalk chopped (or zest of 1 lemon)

 - 1 egg

-- 2 tbsp plain flour to coat the burgers
+- 2 tablespoon plain flour to coat the burgers

 - Cut the fish into chunks and squeeze out excess water.

-- Rough chop the coriander, chillies and ginger and put in a food processor with the fish and other ingredients.
+- Rough chop the coriander, chillies and ginger and put in a food processor.

-- Put the flour on a plate and divide the mixture into patties with wet hands before dusting in flour.
+- Put the flour on a plate and divide the mixture into patties before dusting in flour.